women-who-software/scrollodex/CONTRIBUTING.md

 5. A member of the Women Who Code Boulder/Denver volunteer team will work with you on progressing/ merging your change.

 Pull request may follow one of two paths:
-1. Acceptance, meaning that a Women Who Code Boulder/Denver volunteer will review it and merge into codebase or adding 'hacktoberfest-accepted' label
+1. Acceptance, meaning that a Women Who Code Boulder/Denver volunteer will review it and merge into codebase or add a 'hacktoberfest-accepted' label
-2. Rejection, meaning a Women Who Code Boulder/Denver volunteer will either flag the PR as 'invalid' or 'spam' or close the pull request.
+2. Rejection, meaning a Women Who Code Boulder/Denver volunteer will either flag the PR as 'invalid' or 'spam' or close the pull request

 ## Any contributions you make will be under the [MIT](https://choosealicense.com/licenses/mit/) License
 All submissions are made subject to the conditions in the LICENSE file.